Rainbow Scars: From Area to Volume Law

-Finally, when $h_x=h_y=0$ and $J_{x}=J_{y}$, the total magnetization $S^{z}=\sum^{2N}_{i=1} S^z_i$ of the combined system is conserved.
-In this case, the four scarred states from the previous example are still present, and their projections into each magnetization sector~(if nonzero) are eigenstates.
-For instance, the rainbow states $\ket{X}$ and $\ket{Y}$ lie within the $S^{z}=0$ magnetization sector.
-While $\ket{I}$ and $\ket{Z}$, instead, have finite projections onto all magnetization sectors with $\sum_{i=1}^N S_i^z = \sum_{i=N+1}^{2N} S_i^z$; these projections coincide up to a global phase, leading to $(N+1)$ degenerate eigenstates.
-Adding a magnetic field $\mu \, S^z$ breaks this degeneracy, resulting in an exact tower of rainbow eigenstates with equal energy spacing $2\mu$.
-Climbing the ladder is accomplished by $N$ applications of the operator $\hat{J}^{+}=\frac{1}{2}\sum_{i=1}^{N}S_{i}^{+}S_{\tilde{i}}^{+}$ to the fully polarized state, $\ket{\Omega}=\bigotimes_{i}\ket{\downarrow}$.
-In Fig.~\ref{fig:panel2}(b), we plot $S^{(2)}$ for each eigenstate, with the non-thermal states spanning the tower highlighted in orange~\footnote{Here the tower of rainbow states are hidden within the bulk of the spectrum rather than above because these projected rainbow states only explore a subset of configurations within a specific $S^z$ sector}.
-In~\cite{smaterial}, we demonstrate that the tower has volume-law entanglement scaling for the standard bipartition, while the find-tuned cut scales logarithmically.
-The other scar states $\{\ket{X}, \ket{Y}\}$ in the $S^{z}=0$ sector are non-zero because they are exact eigenstates of the magnetic field term.
+When $J_{x}=J_{y}$, the total magnetization $S^{z}=\sum^{2N}_{i=1} S^z_i$ of the combined system is conserved.
+In this case, the four scars states discussed above are still present, and their projections into each magnetization sector~(if nonzero) are eigenstates.
+For instance, the states $\ket{X}$ and $\ket{Y}$ lie within the $S^{z}=0$ sector. $\ket{I}$ and $\ket{Z}$, instead, have finite projections onto all magnetization sectors with $\sum_{i=1}^N S_i^z = \sum_{i=N+1}^{2N} S_i^z$; these projections coincide up to a global phase, leading to $N+1$ degenerate eigenstates.
+Adding $\mu \, S^z$ breaks this degeneracy, resulting in an equally spaced tower of scar states.
+This tower of states is created by applying $\hat{J}^{+}=\sum_{i=1}^{N}S_{i}^{+}S_{\tilde{i}}^{+}$ to the fully polarized state $\ket{\Omega}=\bigotimes_{i}\ket{\downarrow}$.
+Together with $\hat{J}^{z}=\frac{1}{2}\sum_{i=1}^{2N}S_{i}^{z}$, one can readily verify that the operators $\hat{J}^{\pm}$ and $\hat{J}^{z}$ obey SU(2) commutation relations, so that the tower forms a spin-$N/2$ representation of SU(2).
+In Fig.~\ref{fig:panel2}(b), we plot $S^{(2)}$ for each eigenstate with $S^{z}=0$, with the non-thermal states spanning the tower in the inset.
+The states $\{\ket{X}, \ket{Y}\}$ in the $S^{z}=0$ sector are non-zero because they are exact eigenstates of the magnetic field term \footnote{We note that if $J_{x}=J_{y}=J_{z}$ the Hamiltonian acquires an SU(2) symmetry leading to a larger rainbow scar tower.
+In this circumstance each state is connected with different raising operators satisfying different commutation relations.}.
+In~\cite{smaterial}, we demonstrate that the tower has volume-law entanglement scaling for the standard bipartition and logarithmic scaling for the fine-tuned cut.